 - Alignments were manually inspected and trimmed with trimAl (Capella-Gutiérrez et al., 2009) using the automated1 setting resulting in approximately 1500 bp of aligned sequence.
 The GTR+I+G evolutionary model was selected using MrModeltest (Nylander, 2004) and a maximum-likelihood tree was built using RAxML (Stamatakis, 2006) with 1000 bootstrap replicates.
 Visual aids were then added using the Interactive Tree of Life (iTOL) (Letunic & Bork, 2016).

 - For example, the Gac-Rsm system, the stationary phase sigma factor RpoS, a positive activator of rpoS, called PsrA and the stringent response (SR) all function to control expression of antifungal (AF) compounds (Poritsanos et al., 2006; Manuel et al., 2012; Selin et al., 2012, 2014).

-an author's first name is hyphenated, as in Shu-Feng Tsao above, retain
+If an author’s first name is hyphenated, as in Shu-Feng Tsao above, retain the hyphen.

 Theses and dissertations are cited as follows:

 Wilson, P.L.
 (2011).
 Pedagogical practices in the teaching of English language in secondary public schools in Parker County (Doctoral dissertation).
 Retrieved from //drum.lib.umd.edu/bitstream/1903/11801/1/Wilson_umd_0117E_12354.pdf

 Citation of the Internet sources: WWW citation should be done carefully since so many of the Internet posts are not peer reviewed.
 When necessary, report the complete URL, as well as the author’s name if possible:

 For information on evaluating internet sources, look at: https://abacus.bates.edu/ils/web/research/evaluate.html